Opentrons/opentrons/api/docs/v2/new_modules.rst

 Loading Labware onto a Module
 =============================

+.. start here on Tuesday

-Like specifying labware that will be placed directly on the deck of the OT-2, you must specify labware that will be present on the module you have just loaded, using ``load_labware()``.
+Like specifying labware that will be placed directly on the deck of a robot, you must specify labware that will be present on the module you have just loaded, using ``load_labware()``.
 For instance, to load an `aluminum block for 2 mL tubes <https://labware.opentrons.com/opentrons_24_aluminumblock_generic_2ml_screwcap?category=aluminumBlock>`_ on top of a Temperature Module:

 .. code-block:: python